legionlegion/tp/docs/UserGuide.md

   - `tdy 10am-2pm` (this will create an appointment from 10am to 2pm with today's date)

 <box type="info" seamless>
-  <b>Remark:</b> The <code>addappt</code> command allows the addition of appointments with a passed date/time.
+  <b>Remark:</b> The <code>addappt</code> command allows the addition of appointments with date/time in the past.
 This functionality allows you to add an appointment for record purposes if you forget to add the appointment when the patient visits the clinic.
 </box>

 <h4 id="add-with-appt" style="color: #7393B3">